-Underground drilling operations are continuing at TB Copper, with a further 38,000m of underground drilling scheduled for 2021.
+Drilling operations are continuing for the TB Copper Project, with a further 60,000 to 70,000 metres of drilling scheduled for 2022.

-Five Sandvik DE150 drill rigs are currently operating from the northern end of the exploration decline, with a 6th rig planned to commence in Q2 2021.
-These rigs are drilling a combination of PQ3 and HQ3 sized core which provides excellent samples for resource definition, as well as sufficient material for various metallurgical and geotechnical test work.
-Surface drilling will commence drilling in Q2 2021 to fast track the resource definition program for TB Copper on the periphery of the mineralisation where drilling from underground is less efficient.
+Six Sandvik DE150 drill rigs are currently operating from the northern end of the exploration decline.
+One ID1800 drill rig is currently operating from surface to expedite the resource infill campaign where drilling from underground is less efficient, with a second surface rig undertaking a combination of resource definition drilling and geotechnical/hydrogeological drilling.

+All rigs are drilling a combination of PQ3 and HQ3 sized core which provides excellent samples for resource definition, as well as sufficient material for various metallurgical, geotechnical, and hydrogeological test work.
+A seventh underground rig is scheduled to commence drilling in April.